North Shore Neighbourhoods

 This zone is characterized by wide streets, mature tree canopies, and lot sizes that are increasingly rare in central North Vancouver.

-• The Value: Neighborhoods like Blueridge offer massive, flat backyards that drive high demand from young families trading up from condos or duplexes.
+- The Value: Neighbourhoods like Blueridge offer massive, flat backyards that drive high demand from young families trading up from condos or duplexes.

 The Commute Friction